-Although the Court is part of the judiciary and not subject to 31 U.S.C. § 3515 (b) (requiring executive agencies to file annual financial reports), the Court, as an independent Article I Court, is also not part of the annual financial reporting prepared by the Administrative Office of the Courts.
-Recognizing, however, that routine review of the Court's operations and use of appropriated funds is a sound financial practice, the Court voluntarily complies with the substantive requirements of section 3515 (b).
+The Court, as part of the judiciary, is not subject to 31 U.S.C. § 3515(b) (requiring executive agencies to file annual financial reports).
+Additionally, as an independent Article I Court, it is not part of the annual financial reporting prepared by the Administrative Office of the Courts.
+Recognizing, however, that routine review of the Court's operations and use of appropriated funds is a sound financial practice, the Court voluntarily complies with the substantive requirements of section 3515(b).
 The Court's principal financial statements have been prepared by the Administrative Resource Center at the U.S. Department of the Treasury Bureau of Fiscal Services.
 The statements have been prepared from the Court's books and records in accordance with Generally Accepted Accounting Principles (GAAP) for federal entities and the formats prescribed by the Office of Management and Budget (OMB) in the OMB Circular A-136.